Car Accident Injuries and Passenger Rights in Oregon

 Using a cell phone with a camera or video capabilities is an excellent way to document the scene of an accident; you can read an earlier article on how to document the scene of a car accident using a cell phone.

 Should you let your friend pay for your injuries out of pocket?

-No. Anyone who has been around for awhile has heard of stories of letting people pay for damages caused in an accident out of pocket, rather than reporting the claim to the liable persons insurance company.
+No. Anyone who has been around for a while has heard of stories of letting people pay for damages caused in an accident out of pocket, rather than reporting the claim to the liable person’s insurance company.
 The idea with this line of thinking is to allow the liable party to pay out of pocket for damages, thus keeping their insurance rates low.
 More often than not these stories end negatively.
 You may have injuries that take a long time to heal or require expensive medical imaging studies to determine the cause and no one wants to pay these out of pocket.
-They also do not want to have to rely on a friend’s word to pay something that could run into the thousands of dollars.
+They also do not want to have to rely on a friend’s word to pay something that could run into thousands of dollars.
 This is what PIP or personal injury protection benefits are for.
-PIP is the “no fault” medical coverage that all Oregon auto insurance policies must provide.
+PIP is the “no-fault” medical coverage that all Oregon auto insurance policies must provide.

 Oregon Law and reporting a Car Accident to DMV

-In Oregon it is law that car accidents must be reported to the Oregon Department of Motor Vehicles if any of the following are true:
+In Oregon it is the law that car accidents must be reported to the Oregon Department of Motor Vehicles if any of the following are true:

 1) Damage to the vehicle you were driving is over $1,500;